-The water that is used by this system is from one well located at Shady Acres MHP.
+The water that is used by this system is from four wells located at Acres of Space MHP....

 Source Water Assessment Program (SWAP) Results

 The North Carolina Department of Environment and Natural Resources (DENR), Public Water Supply (PWS) Section, Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source (well or surface water intake) to Potential Contaminant Sources (PCSs).
 The results of the assessment are available in SWAP Assessment Reports that include maps, background information and a relative susceptibility rating of Higher, Moderate or Lower.